aer0ss/aerofs/docs/engineering/how-to/test-swift-backend.md

 ### Setting up a Swift node

-You have two ways for setting up a new Swift endpoint:
+You have several ways for setting up a new Swift endpoint but the new and prefered one is by using a Docker container:

-* using https://github.com/aerofs/vagrant-swift-all-in-one swift-vm which force you to destroy and provision your VM each time you halt it.

-        git clone https://github.com/aerofs/vagrant-swift-all-in-one swift-vm && cd swift-vm vagrant up

-* using a box image shared on an AeroFS folder.
-Ask Mickaël, Alex, Hugues, or Matt.

-        # Accept the invitation, then go to the directory
-        vagrant up
-        # Currently, the daemon is not launched on startup so you will have to:
-        vagrant ssh
-        startmain

-After that, install the client to access/test/manage the node.

-    pip install python-swiftclient
-    # You may have to restart your shell because the newly installed `swift` executable will
-    # replace the swift compiler.
-    # List the containers on the node (should be empty)
-    swift -A http://192.168.8.80:8080/auth/v1.0 -U test:tester -K testing list
-    # Add a container
-    swift -A http://192.168.8.80:8080/auth/v1.0 -U test:tester -K testing post aerofs
-    # Check
-    swift -A http://192.168.8.80:8080/auth/v1.0 -U test:tester -K testing list
+    docker run -d --name swift -p 8080:8080 aerofs/swift swift -A http://192.168.99.100:8080/auth/v1.0 -U test:tester -K testing stat

-Check the new VM's IP (check `/etc/syncdet/syncdet.yaml`) and remember to launch it *after* the syncdet actors.

 #### Accessing it